Ellicott City Personal Injury Lawyer

 You should never allow either your employer or their insurance carrier to take a statement from you until you have secured experienced legal representation.
-And before you make any decisions about whether to move forward with a claim, there are some things you should know about Maryland's workers' compensation law.
-For additional information on personal injury liability laws in Maryland, see here.
+Before you make any decisions about whether to move forward with a claim, there are some things you should know about Maryland’s workers’ compensation law.

 What does it cover?

-The Maryland Workers' Compensation Act is very specific about what it does and does not cover.
-For example, the law covers injuries that are the result of an accident injuries and occupational diseases caused by workplace conditions.
-It does not necessarily cover the kind of injuries that result from years of regular work, such as the deteriorating state of your back or your knees.
+The Maryland Workers’ Compensation Act is very specific about what it does and does not cover.
+For example, the law covers injuries that are the result of an accident and occupational diseases caused by workplace conditions.
+It does not necessarily cover the kind of injuries that result from years of regular work, such as the deteriorating state of your back, wrists or knees.

 What benefits does the law provide?

-Benefits can include the costs of medical treatment, wage replacement, vocational rehabilitation, death benefits, and attorneys' fees.
-The Maryland Workers' Compensation Commission sets wage replacement rates according to a formula based on your income and on the severity and expected duration of your disability.
-The determination of such factors can be a complicated process, so you should contact an Ellicott City attorney who specializes in personal injury and workers' compensation claims in order to secure the best possible award.
+Benefits can include the costs of medical treatment, wage replacement, vocational rehabilitation, death benefits, and attorneys’ fees.
+The Maryland Workers’ Compensation Commission sets wage replacement rates according to a formula based on your income and on the severity and expected duration of your disability.
+The determination of such factors can be a complicated process, so you should contact an Ellicott City attorney who specializes in personal injury and workers’ compensation claims in achieve the best possible outcome.

 Is there a downside to claiming workers’ compensation?